-332 CLASSES FOR THE 2,000
+332 CLASSES FOR THE 2,000 members of our Osher Lifelong

 One-on-one business counseling plus training workshops reaching almost 1,000 participating business owners and leading to more than 50 business starts or jobs created-all this, every year!
 Regional universities bring economic prosperity and cultural capital to all corners of the state; invest in Oregon!